WebOrigami/docs/src/content/concepts/tutorial.md

 ```
 {
   index.html = index.orit(teamData.yaml/0/name)
-  team = @tree/map({ source: teamData.yaml, valueMap: =_/name })
+  team = @tree/map(teamData.yaml, =_/name)
 }
 ```

 This `team` formula says: starting with the keys and values in the tree defined in `teamData.yaml`, create a new tree.
 The keys of the new tree will be the same as in `teamData.yaml`.
-The individual values from `teamData.yaml` (the data for each person) will be mapped using the small expression `=_/name`, which defines a little function.
+The individual values from `teamData.yaml` (the data for each person) will be mapped using the expression `=_/name`, which defines a little function.

-That `valueMap` function will be called once for each value (person) in the data.
+That function will be called once for each value (person) in the data.
 Inside the function, the `_` underscore represents the person being operated on.
 The `/name` path will get the `name` field of that person.

 <span class="tutorialStep"></span> In the tree diagram window, refresh the page to confirm that the tree now includes an `team` area with the names from `teamData.yaml`.